mab8192/black-hole-vis/README.md

 This is a simple and extensible C++ project template for Windows using VS Code and CMake.
 It supports automatic fetching and building of dependencies and provides full IntelliSense support in VS Code.

+The example in the template includes raylib and is fully executable within VS Code, e.g. `RUN AND DEBUG -> Launch MyProject`, or by hitting F5.

 ---

 ## ✅ Features